dib-lab/2020-paper-sourmash-gather/manuscript.md

-Both the multiple match as well as the abundance counts issues can benefit from existing solutions taken by other methods, like the _species score_ (for disambiguation) and _Expectation-Maximization_ (for abundance analysis) approaches from Centrifuge [@kim_centrifuge_2016].
+Both the multiple match as well as the abundance counts issues can benefit from existing solutions taken by other methods, like the _species score_ (for disambiguation) and _Expectation-Maximization_ (for abundance analysis) approaches from Centrifuge [@doi:10.1101/gr.210641.116].

 # Conclusion

 The FracMinHash and min-set-cov approaches explored here provide powerful and accurate techniques for analyzing metagenomes, with well defined limitations.
-The immediate applications for both mapping-based and taxonomic analysis of metagenomes are already effective.
+We show that several immediate applications for both taxonomic and mapping-based analysis of metagenomes are already effective.
 We provide an implementation of these approaches in robust open-source software, together with workflows to enable their practical use on large data sets.
-The approaches also offer many opportunities for further exploration and improvement with additional sketch types, additional approximation algorithms, and additional summarization approaches.
+The approaches also offer many opportunities for further exploration and improvement with different data structures, alternative approximation algorithms, and additional summarization approaches.